minziran/News_Classification/README.md

 It is also able to be applied to text classification, automatic summarization, translation, sentiment analysis, speech recognition, and conversion.

-In this project, I will use CNN and RNN algorithms to implement text classification respectively.
+In this project, using CNN and RNN algorithms to implement text classification respectively.
 Both of them were a good demonstration of NLP implement.
 The dataset comprises three different groups: training dataset, testing dataset, and validation dataset.
 The training dataset is used to generate an appropriate model by CNN or RNN algorithms.
 And the testing data will be tested by the model.
 Then we will compare each result with validation data set to calculate precision rate.
 Therefore, we can easily draw a conclusion that which algorithm will perform best.
-And I will also present the result in a visualized way.
+And it also present the result in a visualized way.
 In addition, the development environment will include three main libraries, Tensorflow, scikit-learn, and scipy.